inspec/inspec-aws/docs/resources/aws_vpc_endpoint_services.md

 # aws\_vpc\_endpoint\_services

-Use the `aws_vpc_endpoint_services` InSpec audit resource to test the properties of all Route for a AWS VPC Endpoint Services.
+Use the `aws_vpc_endpoint_services` InSpec audit resource to test the properties of all AWS VPC Endpoint Services.
 To audit a single endpoint service, use the `aws_vpc_endpoint_service` (singular) resource.

 ## Syntax

-A `aws_vpc_endpoint_services` resource block collects a group of VPC endpoint services' descriptions and tests the group.
+An `aws_vpc_endpoint_services` resource block collects a group of VPC endpoint services' descriptions and tests the group.

     describe aws_vpc_endpoint_services
       it { should exist }